OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specify total number of checkpoint files for quality based checkpoint mode.This variable is a substitute parameter of checkpoint_quality_steps.If this value is 0 (= default), the checkpoint generation interval is controlled by checkpoint_quality_steps variable.If this value is 1 or bigger, checkpoint generation interval is calculated based on this value and the renderer tries to generate a user defined number of checkpoint files automatically.This option respects the checkpoint_start_sample variable.In some cases, the renderer might not create the requested checkpoint_total_files due to current limitation of internal implementation or user specified bigger than 1 for checkpoint_start_sample variable.
+        <p class="scene-class-attr-comment">Specify total number of checkpoint files for quality based checkpoint mode.This variable is a substitute parameter of checkpoint_quality_steps.If this value is 0 (= default), the checkpoint generation interval is controlled by checkpoint_quality_steps variable.If this value is 1 or bigger, checkpoint generation interval is calculated based on this value and the renderer tries to generate a user defined number of checkpoint files automatically.This option respects the checkpoint_start_sample variable.In some cases, the renderer might not create the requested checkpoint_total_files due to current limitation of internal implementation or user specified bigger than 1 for checkpoint_start_sample variable.
 However even in that case, the renderer tries to create the closest number of total checkpoint files which user defined number as checkpoint_total_files.</p>

     </p>